Mohammadimh76/Mohammadimh76.github.io/_pages/about.md

 [[<b>LinkedIn</b>]](https://www.linkedin.com/in/MohammadiMH76/) -- [[<b>ORCID</b>]](https://orcid.org/0000-0003-2741-7757) -- [[<b>Github</b>]](https://github.com/MohammadiMH76) -- [[<b>ResearchGate</b>]](https://www.researchgate.net/profile/Mohammad-Hossein-Mohammadi-5)

-I am an Information Technology (`IT`) Engineer with a Bachelor’s degree from [`Islamic Azad University Najafabad Branch`](https://iaun.iau.ir/en), one of the leading universities in Iran/Isfahan.
+I am an Information Technology (`IT`) Engineer with a Bachelor’s degree from [`Islamic Azad University, Najafabad Branch`](https://iaun.iau.ir/en), one of the leading universities in Iran/Isfahan.
 My academic background and research interests are deeply rooted in the fields of <b>machine vision</b>, <b>deep learning</b>, and <b>neural networks</b>.
 During my studies, I specialized in developing innovative solutions for real-world problems, with a focus on <b>medical imaging</b> and <b>AI-driven systems</b>.

 My undergraduate <b>thesis</b> involved the `Semantic segmentation of breast cancer pathology images using the U-Net model` [<b>[document]</b>](https://mohammadimh76.github.io/), where I worked on improving the accuracy and efficiency of detecting and classifying cancerous tissues.
 This project gave me hands-on experience in <b>deep learning models</b>, particularly in <b>image processing</b> and <b>medical diagnostics</b>.
 It was a challenging yet rewarding experience that further fueled my passion for applying AI to healthcare and other impactful industries.